Calexico, California: Politics

 In recent years, Calexico has overwhelmingly supported Democratic Party candidates for president.
-In seven of the last eight presidential elections, the Democrat has received over 70% of the vote.
+In eight of the last nine presidential elections, the Democratic candidate has received over 70% of the vote.

 Education

 Colleges and universities

 Post-secondary education is available at the Imperial Valley Campus of San Diego State University, and at Imperial Valley College (11 mi to the north).
 In addition, there are more than 20 local agencies and programs providing vocational training which can be tailored to the specific needs of potential employers.

 Public schools

 The Calexico Unified School District serves city residents.
 Calexico has 7 elementary schools, 2 junior high schools and 2 high schools: